 Another episode had a pair of small gazoo-like Reality Warpers, who force the cast to compete in various games.
 At one point Iago suggests that, with their powers, they should try to Take Over the World or something instead.
 They reply that ruling it got boring after a few centuries.

 Princess Celestia is a Downplayed Trickster Goddess.
 Despite being capable of dealing with most threats to Equestria herself and/or providing far more information about said threats than she does, Celestia usually sends a (seemingly) ill-equipped Mane Six instead despite the (seemingly) impossible odds.
-This is partly to train Twilight and partly for her own amusement.
+This is to train Twilight.

 The first time involved a Take That to Wesley Crusher on Star Trek: The Next Generation with the network executives adding in the annoying, space banjo playing Snirkles to make Wesley look better in comparison.
 The fans paid for a billboard to read "Kill Wesley.
 Keep Snirkles".